KashviSharma15/SentinemAI/README.md

 ---

+## 🤝 Contributing

+We welcome contributions!
+This project was built for a hackathon but is designed for real-world deployment.

+1. Fork the repository
+2. Create feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit changes (`git commit -m 'Add amazing feature'`)
+4. Push to branch (`git push origin feature/amazing-feature`)
+5. Open Pull Request

+---

 ## 👥 Team

 Built with ❤️ for the [StackOverflowers]

 ---

 ## 📞 Contact

 **Demo Video**: [YouTube Link]

 **Pitch Deck**: [Slides Link]

 ---